 How should you deal when your housemate is late paying bills?
 Should you scream, throw a temper tantrum, or walk around silently resenting the person who hasn’t paid their bill?
 Nope, none of those are going to help the situation.
+Remember to be aware of your needs and communicate them effectively.

 Ask for the Money